ajaykumar703/WebApp-for-Helmet-detection/README.md

 ## Project Structure

 - `WEB.py`: The main script to run the Streamlit application.
-- `helmet_detection.py`: Contains the code for helmet detection using the YOLOv5 model.
+- `helmet_detection.py`: Contains the code for helmet detection using the YOLO model.
 - `Input_images_jpg`: Directory containing the input images for testing the model (`demo1.jpg`, `demo2.jpg`, `with_helmet1.jpg`, `with_helmet2.jpg`, `rrr.jpg`).
 - `requirements.txt`: A file listing the required Python libraries.